Miloš Šakota: Playing career

 Šakota played for Ionikos NF, Near East, Aigaleo, Apollon Limassol (Cyprus), CSKA Sofia (Bulgaria), Al Nizwa (Oman), Olympias Patras, Arkadikos, and AE Livadia during his playing career.
 He played in the European-wide 2nd-tier level EuroCup, during the 2003–04 season, with Ionikos NF.
 He retired as a player with Livadia in 2015, to pursuit a coaching career.

 In October 2016, Šakota returned from the retirement and signed for AE Santorinis.
 On 31 July 2017, he signed for Lokros Atalantis.
 In 2018, Šakota joined a roster Slodes of the Second Basketball League of Serbia, upon an invitation of Nenad Mišanović.
 For the second time, he retired as a player in 2020.

 Coaching career

 Šakota has a stint in 2015 when the Greek League club AEK hired him as an assistant coach, joining the coaching staff of his father Dragan Šakota.

 After second retirement in 2020, Šakota joined the Slodes staff as an assistant coach.
 Afterwards, he joined a youth system of Žitko Basket as the U19 head coach.

 On 17 August 2022, Crvena zvezda hired Šakota as their new head coach for the under-16 team.

+Ον August 5, 2024, Šakota returned to AEK as an assistant coach.
+On August 20, 2025, he renewed his contract with the club for 2 more years.